ebikatsudon/Portfolio/Other Writing Samples/Market Research Writing Samples.md

-Hello and welcome to my portfolio!
 Below are some links to various (non-technical) articles I have written in the past.
 These articles incorporate data points from consumer research and aim to inform restaurants/food and beverage providers of growing trends that could help their businesses.

 ## SmartBrief